mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a protocol for creating secure connections between clients and dedicated servers over UDP.
+**netcode.io** is a protocol for creating secure client/server connections over UDP.

-It’s designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each with some maximum number of players (up to 256 players per-instance in the reference implementation).
+It’s designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each server having some maximum number of players.

-It has the following properties:
+It has the following features:

-1. All packets are delivered over UDP
+1. Connection oriented
-2. Connection oriented
+2. Encrypts and sign packets
-3. Encrypts and sign packets
+3. All packets are delivered over UDP
 4. Only authenticated clients can connect to dedicated servers

 This github repository contains the reference implementation of this protocol in C.